Stencyl/stencylpedia/chapter-3/motion.md

 ![position](http://static.stencyl.com/pedia2/ch4/basics/image12.png)

 #### How To: Setting an Actor's Position
-You can set an Actor’s position using the “Set X/Y to” block under **Actor > Position**.
+You can set an Actor's position using the "Set X/Y to" block under **Actor > Position**.

 ![set actor position](http://static.stencyl.com/pedia2/ch3/motion/image00.png)